wagtail/outreachy/2023/Hadiq-Amran/README.md

 #Added Recent Learning Adventures Blog Post
 Hello, Everyone i made a blog where i talk about my new learning adventures and the cool things I'm learning.I'm really excited to share this journey with all of you. you can checkout my blog at https://medium.com/@amranahadeeq/learning-with-wagtail-a-fun-adventure-faef340b4ecd

+#Added A Django Blog post
+You can check out this blog post at https://medium.com/@amranahadeeq/django-streamlining-and-accelerating-web-development-e23c82f9c4c6